Nuclear security IT contract faces challenges from disappointed bidders

 The National Nuclear Security Administration chose General Dynamics IT for this bundled award that also includes cyber and mission integration work.

-UPDATE: This article has been updated to include other protesters and details on their challenges to the GDIT award.
+UPDATE: This article now includes other protesters and details on their challenges to the award.

-Deloitte Consulting, Booz Allen Hamilton, and Criterion Systems are pushing back on a five-year, $350 million award that went to General Dynamics IT for work at the National Nuclear Security Administration.
+Deloitte Consulting, Booz Allen Hamilton and Criterion Systems are all pushing back on a $350 million award that went to General Dynamics IT for work at the National Nuclear Security Administration.

-Part of the Energy Department, NNSA is using a blanket purchase agreement to procure IT managed services.
+Part of the Energy Department, NNSA is using the five-year blanket purchase agreement to acquire IT managed services.

 Solicitation documents outline how the the BPA will support IT, cybersecurity and mission integration work.
 There also is a need to upgrade classified and unclassified systems.